An epicurean adventure to: France

 What's to love about this goujon recipe

-- Less than 30 minutes to get them on your plate.
+- Less than 30 minutes from start to finish.

-- Can be served with various dipping sauces and side dishes.
+- Perfect as party appetizers or a main meal, served with various dipping sauces and sides.

 Key ingredients and substitutions